How to make tuna patties homemade at home. Pan fried or air fryer tuna patties are a protein packed fish appetizer, dinner or side dish.

 - Shape this tuna mixture into 6-8 equally sized balls and flatten slightly to make cakes.

-- If you’re making these in a skillet or pan over medium high heat add the oil and wait until it’s hot.
+If you’re making this tuna cake recipe in a skillet or pan over medium high heat add the oil and wait until it’s hot.
 Add patties and fry for about 4-5 minutes until browned on each side.

 - If air frying preheat to 380 for 5 minutes.
 Spray the inner basket with olive oil, set patties inside without overlapping (will likely have to make in 2 batches).